mmesh/docs/docs/platform/monitoring/alerts.md

 ## Administration

-You can manage your alerts using the mmesh webUI or the mmesh CLI.
+You can manage your alerts using the mmesh webUI or `mmeshctl`.

 Browse the [Alerts Administration](/docs/platform/administration/alerts/) section to learn how to manage your alerts.